 No. BDS only offers fall semester admission.

-Provided that they make satisfactory progress towards their PhD, all BDS students are guaranteed a competitive stipend and tuition remission for the duration of their graduate studies.
+Provided that they make satisfactory progress towards their PhD, all BDS PhD students are guaranteed a competitive stipend and tuition remission for the duration of their graduate studies.
 The benefits package also includes the opportunity to purchase excellent University of Wisconsin health insurance at a reasonable price.
+MS students do not receive guaranteed funding, but many area able to find funding as a TA, RA, or PA.

-Are international applicants required to have a certain amount of money saved upon admission?
+Are international applicants required to have a certain amount of money saved upon admission to the PhD?

 Should I contact specific faculty trainers prior to applying to BDS?